Best Browning Buck Mark Accessories and Upgrades

 Essential Maintenance Kit Install

-Although I haven’t swapped the parts for this pistol yet, the TandemKross Essential Maintenance Kit for Browning Buck Mark is exactly as it sounds.
-It’s got a Fire Starter titanium firing pin, Eagle’s Talon extractor, plus the extractor spring and plunger.
+Although I have not swapped the parts for this pistol yet, the TandemKross Essential Maintenance Kit for Browning Buck Mark is exactly what it sounds like.
+It includes a Fire Starter titanium firing pin, Eagle’s Talon extractor, plus the extractor spring and plunger.
 If your pistol is older and showing some wear, this kit upgrades your ignition and extraction parts.
 I used them on a previous project, my Browning Buck Mark Mild Makeover.
 That link covers the installation.

 If nothing else, these are great parts to have on hand.
 Odds are pretty good that some of the original parts get lost or misplaced during routine maintenance.
-So they’re not just replacements for worn-out parts.
+So they are not just replacements for worn-out parts.
 Where I usually have multiple copies of different pistols, I prefer to keep spares for them.
-Gotta keep that fleet running…
+Gotta keep that fleet running.

 The Sum of the Parts